 You put the germinated seeds in the soil and after a couple of days later you see them peeping above the ground and becoming twiggy green plants.
 I always find that a beautiful moment.
 Your plants are still small and fragile, but soon they will become bigger and stronger.
 The growth phase is vitally important for your plant.
 Good growth is more important than flowering.
-In the growth phase you pave the way for a good harvest and this will determine the final size and yield of the plants.
+In the growth phase, you pave the way for a good harvest and this will determine the final size and yield of the plants.
 So pay close attention now!

 In the pregrowth phase, you let your plants grow to a certain height.
 In order to keep your plants in the pregrowth phase, you have to give them 18 hours light and 6 hours darkness for a certain period (from one day to a couple of weeks).
 The timer of the lamp needs to be set to 18/6.
 The plant can now fully benefit from the light and begins to grow both in width and height.
 The more you let the plant grow, the more leaves it will develop on the strong side branches.
 Thanks to these side branches, it will be growing even faster.
 Initially, the growth is always slow until the plant has developed enough leaves to achieve a certain growth rate.
 From that moment onwards, the plants can grow a lot in one day.
 For good pregrowth, you have to constantly keep all factors under control.